mirrexagon/commboard/README.md

 Tags are always ordered alphabetically where displayed, ie. on cards and in the category grouping list.

 TODO: Tags have colors that are based on category.
-Initial color is generated from category name, but can be changed?
+Initial color is generated from category name, but can be changed.
+Color is shown on tags on cards, and next to categories in the sidebar.

 ## Filtering